6 Linear mixed models III

 [1] 687755.8 752353.8

 We can see that is close enough (about 91% of the variance of the data).
 The mismatch is due to the fact that the variance components are estimated with some uncertainty, so the value sum(VC$vcov) actually has an uncertainty associated to it.
+Also, in general, estimates of variances tend to be biased downwards (the bias becomes smaller as the sample size increases).

 We can visualize the contribution of each of the variance components to the total variance using a bar plot: